Monument Valley Is The Ultimate Sensory Overload

 A Bit Of Background

-After Stagecoach, dozens of movie producers journeyed to Monument Valley AZ to film westerns.
+After Stagecoach, dozens of western movie producers journeyed to Monument Valley AZ.
 Ford returned many times during his movie making career.

 John Ford made Monument Valley “famous”.
 But Harry Goulding was the person that persuaded Ford to go there.